Skip to main content

 Job opportunities are posted regularly, and members of the faculty make a special effort to inform students about appropriate positions and give them suitable recommendations.
 Our Newsletter, published annually, gives a good idea of the jobs and careers in which our graduate alumni have excelled over the years.
 The Department sponsors lectures by alumni and other scholars and professionals, who are happy to talk with current students about their career experiences.

-The department offers currently enrolled graduate students and students who have graduated from the MA program (up to one year after graduation) financial aid to cover the cost of a total of four application fees for applications to PhD programs.
-Interested students should submit a budget itemizing the specific request for funds to the Graduate Program Director.
+The department offers currently enrolled graduate students and students who have graduated from the MA program (up to one year after graduation) financial aid to assist with the cost of application fees for applications to PhD programs, as laid out in their admission letters.
+Beginning with the entering class of Fall 2024, this amount will cover fees of up to four applications.
+Interested students should submit a budget itemizing the specific request for funds to the Graduate Program Director